Repmak/Cipher-Program/README.md

   - Character frequency must be displayed using a graph.

 Ensure tkinter and matplotlib are installed.
 Run Cipher_Program.py to run the program.

+Note: Images are used instead of text boxes due to font restrictions on college computers.